mayanktolani19/vitask-flutter/README.md

 VITask flutter application made for the students of VIT Chennai for their VTOP login.

+# Installation

+* Download the Flutter SDK from https://flutter.dev/docs/get-started/install/windows
+* Extract the downloaded SDK and add the location of the bin file inside the Flutter SDK to your path variables.
+* Install the flutter plugin into your Android Studio.

 ## Contributing Guidelines

 #### Fork this repo and clone the forked repo into your PC.